Shady-Data/09-Assembly/04_ASM_Control_Flow/01_Flags.md

+<a href="https://github.com/CyberTrainingUSAF/06-Debugging-Assembly/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>

 # Flags

 When we talk about flags in assembly, we are refering to a register that contain a variety of bits representing state and status information.
 This register varies in size, but many portions (in newer processors) aren't used.